bbauska/meta-react-basics/README.md

-One of the advantages of development using components is that many developers can work on the same project without interfering with the code of other developers&apos; components.
+One of the advantages of development using components is that many developers can work on the same project without interfering with the code of other developers' components.

 As you may recall, modern front-end web development revolves around the concept of creating standalone parts of the user interface, or UI for